FUT Hair Transplant

-Compared with these other, more modern, transplant techniques, FUT involves a more intensive operation which requires a higher level of intervention from a qualified doctor, plus a longer postoperative recovery period.
+Compared with these other, more modern, transplant techniques, FUT involves a more intensive operation which requires a higher level of intervention and has a longer postoperative recovery period.
 It is also more expensive than other treatment methods.

 What are the advantages of FUT?